coopdevs/lazona_connector/README.md

 # La Zona connector

-This Django app aims to integrate Lazona's Woocommerce site to Koiki's API, its delivery and distribution provider.
+This Django app aims to integrate Lazona's Woocommerce site to other services.
+So far, Koiki's API, its delivery and distribution provider and the CRM, Sugar CRM.

+This is implemented using Django and Celery with Webhooks and API calls.

 ## Requirements